RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/built-in.md

 ### Statement of the problem

 The purpose of RXU, the Rexx Preprocessor for Unicode, is to offer a Unicode-enhanced Rexx experience that is as seamless and as simple as possible.
-A Unicode-enhanced Rexx program ("a RXU program" for short) is a program written in a language based on standard (oo)Rexx and enhanced with a set of Unicode specific _additions_ and _modifications_.
+A Unicode-enabled Rexx program ("a RXU program" for short) is a program written in a language based on standard (oo)Rexx and enhanced with a set of Unicode specific _additions_ and _modifications_.